tominal/SlmMail/README.md

 Created by Jurian Sluiman and Michaël Gallego

+Modified by Thomas Johnson

 > Note that API calls are not currently unit-tested (although we have properly test them manually).
 Therefore, you are encouraged to test your API usage before going into production.

+> This branch is specifically made to fix Postmark's breaking change that occurred on November 28, 2023 for much older applications running on SlmMail version 1.5.1.

 Introduction
 ------------